bain3/pronotepy/docs/source/api/clients.rst

     if not client.logged_in:
         exit(1)  # the client has failed to log in

-.. note:: See :ref:`ent` for an example with an ENT / CAS.
+.. note:: See :doc:`ent` for an example with an ENT / CAS.

 -----------------------------------------------------------------------